EWPH Home

 Phase Four

-1600 to 1640 The construction of a detached block to the north-west of the main range.
-The position of this block might imply a detached kitchen, but the apparent absence of a chimney and the lack of any evidence of smoke blackening of the roof timbers makes this unlikely.
-An alternative suggestion is that this block represents the malt-house with chamber over which was detailed in the Glebe Terrier of 1679.
-The kitchen mentioned in the same document may have been located on the north side of the yard (see below).
+1600 to 1640 This saw the construction of a detached block to the north-west of the main range but it is not certain what these rooms were used for.
+The block might have housed a detached kitchen, but the absence of a chimney and the lack of any evidence of smoke blackening of the roof timbers seems to make this unlikely.
+An alternative suggestion is that this block was used as a malt-house with chamber over which was detailed in the Glebe Terrier of 1679.

 1680